AskMeAgain/WebMessenger/README.md

 ### Other
 - User can change the colorscheme ([img](https://puu.sh/zR8eH/60a1009d1e.png))

+## Proof-Of-Work

+Every step which needs Proof-Of-Work is opening a loading icon to signal something is happening ([pic](https://puu.sh/zR89r/d50efa9031.png)).

 ## The steps internally to start a chat with a user

 1. User A makes a request